 1. OUR ORGANISATION

-We are a registered charity and governed by a board of trustees.
-The Comic Relief Group is comprised of Charity Projects, Comic Relief Limited and Brand Relief Limited.
+We are a registered charity governed by a board of trustees.
+The Comic Relief group is comprised of Charity Projects, Comic Relief Limited and Brand Relief Limited.

-Charity Projects is a company limited by guarantee and a charity registered with the Charity Commission and Office of the Scottish Charity Regulator.
+Charity Projects is a company limited by guarantee and a charity registered with the Charity Commission in England and Wales and the Office of the Scottish Charity Regulator.
 Charitable activity is undertaken through this entity and Comic Relief is the operating name of this entity.

 Comic Relief Limited and Brand Relief Limited are private companies limited by shares and a wholly owned trading subsidiary.

-We are head quartered in London and employ around 183 permanent and contract staff members.
-We also work with independent contractors, consultants, and others to deliver our organisational and operational needs.
-We raise funds in numerous ways, including through our annual campaign (Red Nose Day), events, corporate partnerships, and sale of merchandise.
-To find out more about the team leading the organisation, please visit: comicrelief.com/about-comic-relief/meet-the-team.
+We are head-quartered in London and employed an average of 180 staff members in 2022.
+We also work with contractors, consultants and others to deliver our organisational and operational needs.
+To find out more about the team leading the organisation, please visit: https://www.comicrelief.com/about-comic-relief/meet-the-team/.

 In our own operations, we:

-Operate as a Living Wage employer & funder;
+Operate as a Living Wage employer and funder;

 Provide training for our staff on our policies; and